Top 110+ DevOps Interview Questions and Answers for 2025

 9. How does continuous monitoring help you maintain the entire architecture of the system?

-Continuous monitoring in DevOps is a process of detecting, identifying, and reporting any faults or threats in the entire infrastructure of the system.
+Continuous monitoring in DevOps is a process of detecting, identifying, and reporting faults or threats in the system's entire infrastructure.

 • Ensures that all services, applications, and resources are running on the servers properly.